Faculty / Staff Resources

 - Don’t cancel your class.
 If you anticipate a need to cancel class, let us know and we may be available to visit your class and discuss a career related topic with your students.

-- Request a tour of Career Services.
+- Request a tour of The Center for Career Development.

-- Student Outcomes - Employment
+- Student Outcomes - Employment and Graduate Schools

 - Do you know where your students are?
 When we follow the successes of our graduates, we find that we can more effectively assist our current students with understanding career options.
 If you learn of the post graduation plans of a student, we would be grateful if you would share that information with us.